metinsimsek61/smskReactBot/README.md

 Install the latest version of discord.js module and then run `npm install discord.js --save`.

-Open `roleReact.js` with an editor and modify the following lines:
+Open `roleReact.js` with a text editor and modify the following lines:

 ```JavaScript
 //Settings!